 Person endures chemotherapy motivated by seeing grandchildren grow up | • Primary human motivation to discover and fulfill meaning • contrasts with Freud's pleasure principle and Adler's power drive | |

-Prisoner choosing dignity despite brutal conditions | • Humans possess freedom to choose responses to circumstances • freedom exists even when external conditions cannot be changed | |
+Prisoner choosing dignity despite brutal conditions | • Humans possess freedom to choose their stance toward circumstances • this spiritual freedom persists even when external conditions cannot be changed | |

-Finding purpose in caring for ill parent | • Life has meaning under any circumstances • meaning can be discovered in every moment and situation, never purely constructed | |
+Finding purpose in caring for an ill parent | • Life has meaning under any circumstances, even the most miserable • meaning is discovered, not arbitrarily constructed — it is objective and situationally specific | |

-Artist creating work for community benefit | • Genuine fulfillment comes from directing attention beyond oneself toward others or causes • meaning emerges when serving something larger |
+Artist creating work for community benefit | • Genuine fulfillment comes from directing attention beyond oneself toward others or causes • meaning emerges when serving something larger than the self | |